 DreamHost

-- Security: Free SSL, daily backups, and domain privacy included.
+- Security: Free SSL, automated daily backups, and strict corporate privacy policies.

-- Support: 24/7 ticketing, live chat during business hours, and extensive documentation.
+- Support: 24/7 ticket system, but their live chat is only awake during US business hours.

 | Pros | Cons |